Why You Need To Use Storytelling For Learning

 4. Stories reshape knowledge into something meaningful

 For centuries, people have used stories to pass on knowledge.
 When information is embedded in the context of a story, it is transferred to a listener or reader in a unique way.
-According to the presenter of this session, new research shows that 70% of what we learn is consumed through storytelling.

 5. Stories make people care